CLAUDE.md that actually blocks.

 Enforce AI coding assistant instruction files via hooks.
+Rules marked never deny the tool call.
+Every firing is audited and correlated with the action the model actually took.
 One command.
-Runs locally.
+Local.
 Zero cost.

 $ curl -sSf https://arai.taniwha.ai/install | sh click to copy